Doileo/advice-generator-app/README.md

 # Frontend Mentor - Advice generator app solution

 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The advice generator app generates a new piece of advice by clicking the dice icon.

 ## Table of contents